REMSA: Foundation Model Selection for Remote Sensing via a Constraint-Aware Agent: Agent Architecture

 \section{\system Agent Architecture}

-The goal of \system is to automate the selection of FMs for RS tasks through a reasoning-centered, modular agentic workflow. \system integrates structured knowledge grounding, LLM-based ranking with in-context learning, and iterative clarification to produce transparent and reproducible selections.
-Selecting an appropriate RSFM is challenging, as the models differ in data modalities, pretraining strategies, benchmark performance, and resource requirements.
-In addition, users often provide incomplete or ambiguous task descriptions, requiring the agent to interpret intent and reconcile trade-offs among candidate models.
+The goal of \system is to automate the upstream selection of FMs for RS tasks through a decision-centered, modular agentic workflow. \system integrates structured knowledge grounding, LLM-assisted ranking with in-context learning, and iterative clarification to produce transparent and reproducible selections.
+Selecting an appropriate RSFM is challenging, as the models differ in data modalities, pretraining strategies, reported benchmark evidence, and resource requirements.
+In addition, users often provide incomplete or ambiguous task descriptions, requiring the agent to infer user intent and reconcile trade-offs among candidate models.
 To address these challenges, \system provides an integrated pipeline combining different agent components and external tools.
-This pipeline can achieve different targets such as structured retrieval, ranking, clarification, and memory archiving under a customized orchestration mechanism.
-This section will describe the agent workflow and the details of each component and tool.
+This pipeline decomposes RSFM selection into structured retrieval, constraint filtering, ranking, clarification, explanation, and memory augmentation under a customized orchestration mechanism.
+This section describes the agent workflow and the details of each component and tool.